Skip to main content

 In addition to the mandatory benefits, many companies offer supplemental benefits, particularly in competitive sectors such as technology, finance, and pharmaceuticals:

-• Group Life/Total Permanent Disability (TPD) Insurance: This benefit is often offered by companies as part of an employee’s insurance plan.
-It typically covers a multiple of the employee’s salary, with companies in the upper quartile offering 3-4 times the annual salary.
-It provides financial protection for the employee’s family in case of death.
+• Group Life/Total Permanent Disability (TPD) Insurance: This benefit is often offered by companies as part of an employee’s insurance plan and provides financial protection for the employee’s family in case of death or permanent disability.

-• Group Income Protection (Salary Continuance): A structured insurance plan providing a replacement income (usually 75% of annual salary) for employees who are unable to work due to illness or injury.
-This benefit is fully funded by employers, with a typical waiting period of 30 days and coverage up to age 65.
+• Group Income Protection (Salary Continuance): A structured insurance plan providing replacement income for employees who are unable to work due to illness or injury.

-• Group Private Medical Insurance: While New Zealand’s public healthcare system offers coverage for essential services, private health insurance is commonly provided by companies in competitive sectors.
-Coverage may include hospital care, specialist consultations, dental, optical, and more.
-Typically, the employer covers 100% of the employee’s costs and 75% of the family coverage.
+• Group Private Medical Insurance: While New Zealand’s public healthcare system offers essential coverage, private health insurance is commonly provided by companies in competitive sectors.

 Common Employee Perks